DATAMATH CALCULATOR MUSEUM

 While programming is performed on a page basis, erasure can only be performed on a block basis.
 NAND Flash-ROM's requires bad block management to be performed by device driver software or hardware.
 Due to the missing address bus the NAND Flash-ROM chip doesn't allow random access to the individual memory positions and therefore it can't be used for program memory of a microprocessor.
 Typical use of the NAND Flash-ROM memory is file based mass-memory storage such as memory cards.

 Because of this refresh requirement, it is a dynamic memory as opposed to SRAM and other static memory.
 Its advantage over SRAM is its structural simplicity: only one transistor and a capacitor are required per bit, compared to six transistors in SRAM.
 This allows SDRAM to reach very high density at low cost.
-Since SDRAM loses its data when the power supply is removed, it is accompanied usually by a NOR Flash memory.
+Since SDRAM loses its data when the power supply is removed, it is accompanied usually by a NOR Flash-ROM.

 Display: The TI-Nspire uses a high-contrast display with a resolution of 240 * 320 pixels, a huge improvement over the TI-89 Titanium with 100 * 160 pixels or the Voyage 200 with 128 * 240 pixels.
 The large 16-level greyscale display includes a novel split screen capability with up to 4 views.